 On crazy busy days, especially when I work mornings meal prep is a huge time saver.
 I can grab my lunch bag, a freezer pack, my lunch/snack containers, water-tossing the items in the bag and go out the door.
 No stress, no mess.
 I am set!
 There is no excuse not to take care of ME.

 Lastly, I am going to talk about the COST of healthy food.
 No doubt you have noticed that prepackaged food seems cheaper?
 It took me time to change my mindset when it came to spending my hard-earned cash on good food.

 Mindset Battle-How I won:

-Sure, the potato chips is more fun, and a great movie night snack.
+Sure, the potato chips are more fun and a great movie night snack.
 But what was I really getting out of it?
-Also – yes I realize this is not the first time you have heard this reasoning, and yes it sounds like basic common sense to most people- But I had to work hard to change my mindset.
+Also – yes I realize this is not the first time you have heard this reasoning, and yes it sounds like basic common sense to most people- but I had to work hard to change my mindset.
 Maybe you do too?

 Since I think you are great, here are my tips for saving money!